Outreach Ministries

 Christmas Giving Tree

 Pick an ornament from the Christmas Trees in church.
-Each ornament has the name of a gift.
-All gifts are distributed to those in need.
+Each ornament has the name of a gift requested by those in need.
+Return the gift by due date and gifts are distributed to those in need.

 CROP Walk